 - Security Questionnaires/RFx.
 We support security questionnaires and will complete those during a sales cycle.

 - Change Notifications.
 SAP will provide sub processor lists and notification changes for changes made to the service.
 Also available are SAP Roadmaps, which provide a 12-month rolling cycle of planned enhancements by solution.

 - CSA CAIQ.
 Most of our major suites have completed CAIQ (Consensus Assessment Initiative Questionnaire) from the Cloud Security Alliance.
 Although we do not publish our security practices and make them available publicly, you can request a CAIQ through your SAP Account Executive.
 Have them reach out to their presales team and we will find the relevant document for you.

-- Cloud Security Framework (CSF).
-Most SAP customers will get this during their initial evaluation.
-The CSF is a classified SAP document that provides considerable detail on SAP’s security practices.
-It is not an ISMS (Information Security Management System) but is an executive, yet detailed summary of our ISMS and our current practices.
-Most customers find this one document to be adequate.
+- Cloud Security and related whitepapers.
+Most SAP customers will get these during their initial evaluation.
+Many provide considerable detail on SAP’s security practices.
+Most customers find these documents to be generally adequate.